Notice of Privacy Practices: Get it Right!

 If you provide services at a physical office location then you must post your entire notice in a clear and prominent location within the facility.
 The format and design is your choice, as long as the information is the same as what you distribute to individuals.

-If your business has a website you must include your NoPP somewhere on the site.
-There doesn't appear to be the same "prominent location" language with regards to websites; therefore, you needn't include the notice on your homepage so long as the notice is accessible somewhere.
+If your business has a website you must include your Notice of Privacy Practices somewhere on the site.
+There is not the same "post in a prominent location" language like there is for your physical office location; therefore, you needn't include the notice on your homepage so long as the notice is viewable somewhere.
+Just create a page containing your Notice of Privacy Practices text and link to it from your website's footer.

 Good news.
-If you revise your NoPP you don't need to mail or otherwise notify patients of the change.
+If you revise your Notice of Privacy Practices you don't need to mail or otherwise notify patients of the change.
 You must, however, make the up-to-date notice available upon request, post it prominently in your office, and add it to your website.

 Health and Human Services (HHS) provides thorough guidance on the subject.
 Here is what they say: